 These three fundamentals define our experience in terms of our material condition and we language this experience gender orientation, expression, and identity:

 Gender Orientation: One’s experience of one’s body, including its sexed attributes.
 In other words, everyone who possesses consciousness will have a private experience of having a body.
 Part of that private experience will include that body’s primary and secondary sexed attributes.
 One’s primary experience of that material reality is gender orientation.

 Gender Expression: The complex and nuanced ways people communicate gender identity and orientation.
 This includes spoken and body language, fashion, etc.

 Gender Identity: When most trans people speak of gender identity, we mean gender orientation.
 Gender identity can also mean the contextual labels we use when we socially construct sexed personas.
 Therefore, “gender identity” within trans discourse may refer to gender orientation, one’s sexed persona, or both.

 (NOTE: Within cis discourse, “gender identity” tends to refer to one’s sexed persona, as defined by their phenotype.)

 Generally, the reasons trans and cis people reshape their bodies are different.

-For cis people: body modifications are undertaken in order to better embody one’s gender identity.
-Each year, cis people spend billions on sculpting, lifting, tucking, and enhancing surgeries, diets, gym memberships, cosmetics, and hair (removal/addition) to construct their bodies in ways that more closely match their sexed persona.
+For cis people: body modifications are undertaken in order to better embody one’s gender identity, that is, sexed persona.
+Each year, cis people spend billions on sculpting, lifting, tucking, and enhancing surgeries, diets, gym memberships, cosmetics, and hair (removal/addition/styling) to construct their bodies in ways that more closely match their sexed persona.
 In other words, cis people are chiefly concerned with making their body match their gender identity.